top of page

 & Doctoral Colloquium

-The 2025 PRME Chapter UK & Ireland Conference will take place on Wednesday 18 and Thursday 19 June 2025 at Queen's Business School, Belfast, Northern Ireland.
+The 2025 PRME Chapter UK & Ireland Annual Conference and Doctoral Colloquium took place from 17 to 19 June at Queen’s Business School, Queen’s University Belfast.

 About Queen's Business School